AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/ssr.md

 ### RemoteContentRendererRequestHandlerServlet {#remotecontentrendererrequesthandlerservlet}

-The `RemoteContentRendererRequestHandlerServlet` can be used to programmatically set the request configuration. `DefaultRemoteContentRendererRequestHandlerImpl`, the provided default request handler implementation, allows you to create multiple OSGi configurations in order to map a location in the content structure to a remote endpoint.
+The `RemoteContentRendererRequestHandlerServlet` can be used to programmatically set the request configuration. `DefaultRemoteContentRendererRequestHandlerImpl`, the provided default request handler implementation, lets you create multiple OSGi configurations so you can map a location in the content structure to a remote endpoint.

 To add a custom request Handler, implement the `RemoteContentRendererRequestHandler` interface.
 Be sure to set the `Constants.SERVICE_RANKING` component property to an integer higher than 100, which is the ranking of the `DefaultRemoteContentRendererRequestHandlerImpl`.